 Why is the Spanish Riding School in Vienna?

 The Habsburg family controlled both Spain and Austria during the Renaissance, when there was a revival of the classical equestrian arts.
-The Spanish horse was considered to be the most suitable, due to its sturdiness, intelligence and grace, making these horses highly sought after at royal court.
-From the late 16th century, Spanish horses were bred in Austria by the Archduke Maximilian, who later became Emperor Maximilian II.
+The Spanish horse was considered to be the most suitable, due to its sturdiness, intelligence, and grace, making these horses highly sought after at the royal court.
+From the late 16th century onwards, Spanish horses were bred in Austria by the Archduke Maximilian, who later became Emperor Maximilian II.

 How can I visit the Spanish Riding School?